jamiegcan/a-place-for-salvador-allende/README.md

   * _Standalone_ here means a distinct place that is located in a distinct locale and is established on a distinct date.
     * For two or more places that are located in the same locale, each place is considered standalone if each place was established on a distinct date (see IDs 339 and 359), _or_ if each place can exist independently of the other.
     * Standalone example: If a street hypothetically changes its name from "Salvador Allende" to something else, but a park named after Salvador Allende would remain there, then both places are considered standalone (see IDs 146 and 147).
     * Non-standalone example: If there is a bus stop named after Salvador Allende, not because it deserves its own name but because the street it is located at is named "Salvador Allende", then the bus stop will not be added to the main dataset.
 For this reason, the hundreds of bus stops in Chile named after Salvador Allende are not included in the main dataset, but their corresponding streets are.
-Also, if there is a street named after Salvador Allende, but it is part of the passagaways around a park named after Salvador Allende, then only the park is included.
+Also, if there is a street named after Salvador Allende, but it is part of the passageways around a park named after Salvador Allende, then only the park is included.
 * `name` [str]
   * Either of the following:
     * The local name of the place (e.g., `Avenida Salvador Allende` or `Allendeho`); or